useblocks/sphinx-needs-enterprise/docs/index.rst

 .. warning::

-   This package is in an Beta phase.
+   This package is in the Beta phase.
 Docs, tests and even the code is not complete and may contain bugs.

 .. _index_needservice: